 Energy-Efficient Roof Solution

-Metal shingles are stamped from highly-emissive metal sheets that are coated in highly reflective paint systems.
-This means these systems do an excellent job of reflecting the sun’s rays and dispelling the associated radiant heat that other roofing types may retain.
+Metal shingles are stamped from highly-emissive metal sheets coated in highly reflective paint systems.
+This means these systems do an excellent job of reflecting the sun’s rays and dispelling the radiant heat that other roofing types may retain.
 In other words, cool roofing can help a building’s cooling system work less to keep the indoors cool.

 Home Owners Associations (HOAs) or Municipality-Friendly